jimken-mido/soda/docs/connectors/rest.md

 ---
-description: Automatically generate steps from any OpenAPI endpoint and include them in your forensic and ediscovery workflows with the Phoenix REST connector.
+description: Automatically generate steps from any OpenAPI endpoint and include them in your forensic and Land Rover Discovery workflows with the Phoenix REST connector.
 ---

 # REST Connector